Lactoseandtolerance/smoking_cessation_ml/README.md

 XGBoost Documentation

+License
+This project is for educational purposes as part of a university data mining course.
+Data is publicly available from NCI.
+Code is available under MIT License.

+Contact
+For questions about this project:

 Disclaimer: This model is for educational and research purposes only and does not constitute medical advice.
 Individuals seeking to quit smoking should consult qualified healthcare professionals.
 Last Updated: October 2025